jwg4/lsd/examples.md

 >>> lsd.pounds_and_new_pence(19, 19, 6, rounding="strict", granularity="penny")
 Traceback (most recent call last):
 ...
-Exception: Using strict rounding, not an exact number of new pence.
+lsd.error.ConversionError: Using strict rounding, not an exact number of new pence.

 ```